comrade-coop/apocryph/spec/REGISTRY.md

 * If automatic selection is enabled, it will select a provider filtered by the configuration
 * the publisher pings the provider and checks its availability
   * In the event that the provider is offline, the publisher iterates through the provider list associated with the pricing table until it identifies an available provider.
-* The publisher creates a payment channel configured with the selected pricing planand and intiates the pod execution request protocol
+* The publisher creates a payment channel configured with the selected pricing planand and initiates the pod execution request protocol